Causal Inference and Data Fusion in Econometrics: Preliminaries: Structural Causal Models, Causal Graphs, and Interventions

-Working with the graphical representation of $M$ entails a deliberate choice by the analyst to refrain from parametric and functional form assumptions, since the shape of the $f_i$'s and the distribution of background factors $U_i$ remain unspecified throughout the analysis.
+Working with the graphical representation of an SCM entails a deliberate choice by the analyst to refrain from distributional and functional form assumptions, since the shape of the $f_i$'s and the distribution of background factors $U_i$ remain unspecified throughout the analysis.
 Another way of thinking about the causal graph is that it represents the equivalence class of all structural functions sharing the same scope.
-Consequently, graphical models are fully nonparametric in nature.\footnote{Note that ``nonparametric" in the computer science literature refers to the absence of parametric error assumptions \emph{as well as} constraints over the form of the structural functions in the SCM.
+Consequently, graphical models are fully nonparametric in nature.\footnote{Note that ``nonparametric" in the artificial intelligence literature refers to the absence of assumptions involving error distributions \emph{as well as} constraints over the form of the structural functions in the SCM.
 Instead, the shared features assumed to be available across structural systems are topological, that is, exclusion and independence restrictions are encoded in the causal graph.
-This difference in terminology has to be kept in mind in the following.} This constitutes an important distinction relative to the structural econometrics literature, which often assumes specific parametric error distributions (such as the normal or logistic distribution) or imposes shape restrictions on functions (such as separability, monotonicity, or differentiability) in order to establish identification \citep{Heckman2007,Matzkin2007,Lewbel2019}.
-In certain applications, these distributional and functional-form assumptions might be licensed by economic theory \citep{Matzkin2013}.
-If they are not, however, we concur with \citet{Manski2003} that it is a more robust research approach to start with the most flexible model possible and only resort to parametric and functional form assumptions once the explanatory power of nonparametric approaches has been exhausted.
+This difference in terminology should be kept in mind for what follows.} Shape restrictions on functions (such as separability, monotonicity, or differentiability) and distributional assumptions might sometimes be licensed by economic theory (\citealp{Heckman2007,Matzkin2007,Matzkin2013}).
+In case they are not, however, we concur with \citet{Manski2003} that it is a more robust research approach to start with the most flexible model possible and only resort to distributional and functional form assumptions once the explanatory power of nonparametric identification approaches has been exhausted.
 In line with this philosophy, the techniques we present in the following explore ways to identify causal effects from data when only knowledge about the graph $G$ is available.\footnote{This is indeed the case unless otherwise specified, and should constitute the starting point of any analysis.
 Whenever nonparametric identification is not entailed by the available knowledge, the causal graph can still be used as a computation device to analyze identifiability of entire classes of structural models.
 For instance, the most general identification results of structural coefficients if the system is linear are within the graphical perspective.
 For a survey and the latest results, please refer to \citet[ch.\ 5]{Pearl2009} and \citet{kumor2020auxiliary}.}